-Piezoceramic disk – the heart of the transducer
+Piezoceramic disk at the heart of the transducer

 High-quality piezoceramic transducers at the heart of our ultrasonic transducers

-We source our piezoceramic transducers from selected suppliers, preferably locally and with above-average quality standards.
-Our main supplier PI Ceramic manufactures a material specially specified for us.
-This is characterized by a high degree of efficiency as well as minimal geometric and electrical tolerances.
+We source our piezoceramic transducers from selected suppliers, preferably local ones with above-average quality standards.
+Our supplier PI Ceramic manufactures a material specifically for us.
+This material is characterized by high efficiency and minimal geometric and electrical tolerances.

 Our product managers (from left) Stefan Schneider, Ralph Schenderlein, Lisa Loidolt and our Managing Director Eugen Gergert visiting our supplier of top-quality piezo technology PI Ceramic in Lederhose, Thuringia.
 We would like to thank them for the decades of trustful cooperation and millions of piezo elements of the highest quality – Made in Germany.